andithemudkip/qgml/README.md

 **note**: serving also provides hot-reloading, so, if you modify the qgml file it should automatically reload and apply the changes in your web browser

+**note2**: if you edit an asset (sprite or spritesheet) you have to run qgml again, it won't hot-reload it

 For a full list of commands use

 ```sh